Competing orders in the honeycomb lattice $t$-$J$ model: Fermionic tensor network and -graded structure

 We obtain $\mathcal{U}_{IK} = \mathcal{U}^e \oplus \mathcal{U}^o$, $\mathcal{S}_{KK} = \mathcal{S}^e \oplus \mathcal{S}^o$, and $\mathcal{V}_{KJ} = \mathcal{V}^e \oplus \mathcal{V}^o$.
 Finally, we reshape the matrices $\mathcal{U}_{IK}$, $\mathcal{S}_{KK}$, and $\mathcal{V}_{KJ}$ back to the tensor form $\mathcal{U}_{i_1\cdots i_n,k}$, $\mathcal{S}_{kk}$, and $\mathcal{V}_{k,i_{n+1}\cdots i_N}$, and they satisfy $\mathcal{T}_{i_1\cdots i_N} = \mathcal{U}_{i_1\cdots i_n,k} \mathcal{S}_{kk} \mathcal{V}_{k,i_{n+1}\cdots i_N}$.
 Other matrix decompositions, such as QR decomposition and polar decomposition, are similar to the process of SVD decomposition.

 In the thermodynamic limit, the tensor-network state on a honeycomb lattice is composed of regularly repeated supercells.
-As shown in Fig. \ref{fig:1}, each supercell contains $L_1 \times L_2 \times 2$ distinct rank-$4$ tensors $\mathcal{T}_{[x,y,A]}$ and $\mathcal{T}_{[x,y,B]}$.
+Each supercell contains $L_1 \times L_2 \times 2$ distinct rank-$4$ tensors $\mathcal{T}_{[x,y,A]}$ and $\mathcal{T}_{[x,y,B]}$.
 Under the fermionic tensor network formalism, we express the tensor-network state as

 where $r = (x,y)$, and each fermionic tensor is expressed in supervector space as

 Here, the supervector spaces $\mathcal{H}_{[r,A]}$ and $\mathcal{H}_{[r,B]}$ indicate physical spaces.
 The supervector space $V_{[r,A(B)];\alpha=\{a,b,c\}}$ represents the virtual index on the tensor $\Lambda_{[r]}$, while the corresponding supervector space $V_{[r,A(B)];\alpha}^*$ represents the virtual index on the tensor $\mathcal{T}_{[r,A(B)]}$.
 The contraction map $\mathcal{C}$ yields $(\alpha' |\alpha ) = \delta_{\alpha\alpha'}$, where $|\alpha) \in V_{[r,A(B)];\alpha}$ and $(\alpha'| \in V_{[r,A(B)];\alpha}^*$.
 The elements $T_{[r,A];a_1b_1c_1}^{m_1}$ and $\lambda_{a_1 a_2}$ are coefficients of fermionic tensors.
 The rank-$2$ tensor $\Lambda_{[r]}$ denotes the Schmidt weight between two sub-lattice sites. $\mathcal{T}_{[r,A];a_1b_1c_1}^{m_1}$ and $\mathcal{T}_{[r,B];a_2b_2c_2}^{m_2}$ are rank-$4$ tensors with three virtual indices and one physical index $|m\rangle$, which has three possible states: one hole state $\left|0\right\rangle$ with even parity and two electronic states $\left|\uparrow\right\rangle$ and $\left|\downarrow\right\rangle$ with odd parity.
 All tensors satisfy the even parity conservation condition, e.g., $(|m_{1(2)}| + |a_{1(2)}| + |b_{1(2)}| + |c_{1(2)}|) \mod 2 = 0$ for $\mathcal{T}_{[r,A];a_1b_1c_1}^{m_1}$ and $\mathcal{T}_{[r,B];a_2b_2c_2}^{m_2}$.